-9.7 Trigger / Pairing
+9.12 Trigger / Pairing

-The 'trigger / pairing' page that is shown in Figure 18 allows for a configuration of the trigger output and frame pairing settings.
+The 'trigger / pairing' page that is shown in Figure 25 allows for a configuration of the trigger output and frame pairing settings.
 Frame pairing refers to the process of identifying which left and right camera frames were recorded at the same time.
-You can specify a maximum time difference that is allowed for this pairing process.
+This is done by comparing the timestamps at which the frames are received by SceneScan against a maximum time difference.
 Only frames whose time stamps do not differ by more than this maximum difference can form an image pair.
+By default this time difference is automatically determined, but if the automatic checkbox is unchecked a manual value can be entered.

 If the cameras provide high resolution images or if they have a low pixel transfer speed, it is recommended to increase the maximum time difference.

 As a general guideline, we recommend setting half of the time delay between two frames as the maximum time difference.

 This page also allows for a configuration of SceneScan's trigger port.
 As described in Section 7.7, SceneScan features a trigger port that provides access to up to two trigger signals.
-The two trigger signals, $Trigger \ \theta$ and $Trigger \ 1$, can be enabled or disabled by selecting the respective check boxes.
+The two trigger signals, $Trigger\ 0$ and $Trigger\ 1$, can be enabled or disabled by selecting the respective check boxes.